Dec 2017 Update: Delayed construction of West Newton B well site now due to commence in 2018.

-West Newton B is a well site to explore and test for oil and gas, proposed by Rathlin Energy (UK) Ltd. It will be the 3rd recent well site in East Yorkshire, after Crawberry Hill and West Newton.
-An access road will be built across the fields to the south, with the traffic route through the centre of Sproatley.
+West Newton B is a well site to explore and test for oil and gas, proposed by Rathlin Energy (UK) Ltd. It will be the 3rd recent well site in East Yorkshire, after Crawberry Hill and West Newton A. An access road will be built across the fields to the south, with the traffic route through the centre of Sproatley.

 It will be located in Holderness, north east of Hull between Sproatley and Aldbrough.
 It’s just East of Burton Constable Hall.